The animation of the opposite of finite sets: Introduction

 An anima $X\in\Sscr$ is discrete if for each base point $x\in X$ the homotopy groups $\pi_i(X,x)$ vanish.
 The inclusion $\Set\rightarrow\Sscr$ is fully faithful with essential image the full subcategory of discrete anima.
 An $\infty$-category $\Cscr$ is a $1$-category if the mapping anima $\Map_\Cscr(X,Y)$ is discrete for each $X,Y\in\Cscr$.
 We use $1$-category and category interchangeably.

 \paragraph{Acknowledgments.} We thank Lukas Brantner and Gijs Heuts for their organization of an enjoyable and productive workshop in Utrecht in 2023.
 We would also like to thank Thomas Nikolaus for encouragement in finding a direct proof and Peter Haine for related discussions.
+This paper was significantly improved thanks to comments by two referees, whom we also thank.

 We were supported by NSF grant DMS-2152235, Simons Fellowship 00005925, and the Simons Collaboration on Perfection.
-This work was completed during a visit to the Max Planck Insitute for Mathematics in Bonn and written up while on leave at UC Berkeley.
+This work was completed during a visit to the Max Planck Institute for Mathematics in Bonn and written up while on leave at UC Berkeley.